OpenCode vs Aider (2026): We Tested Both -- Here's Which Wins

 Local models$0 (self-hosted)$0 (self-hosted)

 Both use BYOK (bring your own key) pricing.
 No markup on API costs.
 For a typical developer, expect $2-8/month depending on usage.
+For a detailed breakdown of cost per task type, see our AI agent cost per task analysis.

 Related: BYOK Cost Comparison · AI Coding Assistants Pricing